-Or the mom I sit with as we watch our sons play football.
-When my son gets hit in the face with a football and is weepy the rest of practice, she empathizes with me as I debate if I should pull him off the field or let him tough it out.
+Or the mom I sit with as we watch our young sons play football.
+When my son gets hit in the face, she empathizes with me as I debate if I should pull him off the field or let him tough it out.

 And the army of moms who wait to pick up our kids from school together.
 We chat about everything and nothing.
 Rain or shine.
 In yoga pants or high heels.
-Grumpy or happy.
-We always show up to grab our little scholars.
+Crabby or happy.
+We always show up to grab our scholars.

 My mom-friend who writes and directs amazing plays for our kids to perform at school.
 She shares her talent so freely.

-My mom-friends who’ve gone back to school.
-What a hard and busy time to go back to school, yet they bravely do.
+My mom-friend who went back to school.
+What a hard and busy time to go back to school, yet she bravely did.

 My mom-friend who entered a part of her novel into a contest and won.
 She has three editors asking to see the full manuscript.
 She inspires me by following her dreams despite the chaos of raising three kids (one with special needs).